postdep/oculusStreetView/README.md

-Oculus-Rift-Three.js-Boilerplate
+Oculus-Street-View
 ==================================

-A boiler plate for oculus rift and three.js.
-Virtual reality in your browser.
-The boilerplate demonstrates basic oculus rift functionality with the popular webgl library library three.js.
+Oculus rift street view point cloud viewer

-The boilerplate uses node.js for simple server.
+The viewr uses node.js for simple server.
 You must have node.js on your computer.
 [Download](http://nodejs.org/)

 To run, cd into the occulus rift directory and type: